Pubs we visitFollowing the Red Devils around the country – please come and join us on our visits and see for yourself our great pub venues!

 It’s a shame that Yeovil have been relegated but once we return to playing them we will be revisiting the Hunters Lodge.Visit site

-The pub is now under new management and was being totally refurbishment last season when we were due to visit, hence we found another venue The Stonemasons, so we now have a choice to make for this season’s visit to Exeter.
+With it now under new management and totally refurbished last season when we were due to visit, we found another venue The Stonemasons, so we now have a choice to make for future visits to Exeter.

 The Red HartBlyth, New Worksop, Nottinghamshire Scunthorpe, York, Doncaster, Grimsby

-This season with the return to the Football League by Grimsby and the relegation of Doncaster Rovers we again will visit the Red Hart in Blythe.
+Bad News – we have lost Scunthorpe who have been relegated to the National League but the Good News is the return of Doncaster Rovers who were relegated from League 1 we again will visit the Red Hart in Blythe again this season.
 This is the only place where we could actually take two or three coaches to as there is 3 pubs in about 100 yards of the Red Hart.
 We have visited all of them over the years.

 The Red Hart provides us with the buffet and then it’s up to you if you want to visit any of the others.Visit site